 On a Friday night, Mitch Wagner is surrounded by the things that make him happy.
 He’s lifting heavy weights with a friend while his wife looks on.
 There’s a class full of athletes of varying abilities, working on their own skills, while pausing every few minutes to see what Wagner is lifting.
 There’s encouragement, hard work and support.

 CrossFit is a community, one that Wagner has leaned on the past few years.
-In August 2013, Wagner started CrossFit and since then, he’s lived in three states and changed gyms at least as many times.
+In August 2013, he started CrossFit and since then, he’s lived in three states and changed gyms at least as many times.
 Throughout the past five years, Wagner has relied on the same coach from Invictus Fitness.

 “Having a coach that knows you and knows your body makes a big difference,” Wagner said.
 “They know you, your recovery speed, how you lift, how you move.
 They become a part of your family.”